 - A good disciplinary record and standing at CUHK

 - Basic knowledge of the place where you intend to study

 - Maturity and responsibility in social conduct, along with physical and emotional health

 - Readiness to represent CUHK

-You are not limited during your exchange to courses from your major subject, but you will have to meet the course requirements in order to get onto a course in the first place.
+You are not limited to take courses from your major subject during your exchange, but you will have to meet the course requirements in order to get onto a course in the first place.
 You are encouraged to enrich your knowledge of varied subjects during the exchange, but make sure you consult the relevant academic departments before taking a course to make sure you can transfer the credits back to CUHK.

 You should contact the Registration and Examinations Section at CUHK for instructions on transferring credits.
 Before you come back to Hong Kong from your exchange, you should ask the host institution for an official transcript to be sent directly to OAL in a sealed envelope.

 For undergraduate students, the minimum requirement is 9 units and passing at least 6 of them per term or the equivalent, except for summer exchanges.
 Failure to do so may cause complications to your graduation and/or repayment of financial support provided.
 If you are a postgraduate student, you should enrol in enough courses to meet the minimum course load requirement of your full-time postgraduate programme at CUHK.